 Professor Norman Collie, a renowned climber, was a frequent visitor to Sligachan.
 He and John Mackenzie became firm friends and working together they established routes across the Cuillin range which have become recognised as so familiar today.

-The Collie MacKenzie Heritage Group are looking to commemorate the achievements of both men with a bronze sculpture of both figures to be erected at Sligachan on Skye in 2020.
-Our aim is to gain public appreciation of their pioneering climbs of the Cuillin and to celebrate their connection with the place, and their appreciation of the significance of the landscape within Gaelic culture.
+Our aim has always been to gain public appreciation of their pioneering climbs of the Cuillin and to celebrate their connection with the place, and their appreciation of the significance of the landscape within Gaelic culture.

 Learn more about us here Our Story